 - Is Van Gogh an impressionist?

-- What are some examples of impressionism music?
+- Who is the father of impressionism music?

 Is Van Gogh an impressionist?